ankiitgupta7/Simulations-of-Braitenberg-Vehicles/README.md

 Alternatively, you make run these codes from terminal too and editing code in your favorite text editor.
 Follow the instructions on [this](https://py.processing.org/tutorials/command-line/) page.

 ## 10. Inference and Possible Implementations
 As it’s very evident from the simulation, one of the major takeaways could be using the Braitenberg Vehicles as intelligent swarms.
-<br><br>
-Also, the simulations can be used to optimize paths given different kinds of stimuli.
+Also, the simulations can be used to predict paths given different kinds of stimuli roaming around the environment.

 ## 11. Acknowledgement
 I thank Dr. Bradly Alicea for mentoring and holding weekly meetings post-GSoC results and guiding me during my proposal making before the results were announced.
 I also thank Stefan Dvoretskii, Jesse Parent, and Ziyi Gong for our interactions during the weekly calls.